5 Reasons Why You Should Visit Bacolod City, Philippines

 Near the end of the Masskara days, the government organizes something called the “Electric Masskara,” a chance for visitors to experience the nightlife of the city.
 There are concerts, food stalls, and even a Masskara Beauty Pageant in Panaad Park.

-The Masskara Festival is one of the reasons why Bacolod gained the nickname “The City of Smiles,” and continues to be a hotspot for expats and travelers abroad.
+The Masskara Festival is one of the reasons why Bacolod gained the nickname “The City of Smiles,” and continues to be a hotspot for expats and travellers abroad.

 Reason #2 – San Sebastian Cathedral